KapakahiCoder/DiscordBot/readme.md

 # Discord Bot

 This is a simple Discord bot that I did for fun for my friend's Discord server.
-It can tell jokes, get the current weather, get weather forecast, get NBA scores by date, etc.
+It can tell jokes, get the current weather, get the weather forecast, get NBA scores by date, etc.

 ### Here's a picture of what the bot returns